 Before school starts, fill the board with synonyms for mean, hate, and bullying.
-As Mr. Johnson suggests, I used only “black and blue” markers.
+As Mr. Johnson suggests, I used only black and blue markers.
 Some words were repeated.
-I also enlisted the help of several K-3 teachers to speed things along.
+I also enlisted the help of several K-3 teachers– their printing is much more legible than mine– to speed things along.
 The alphabetized list of words below will help you get started.

 Some speakers in this video have a slight Southern accent and/or use slang that may be unfamiliar to students.
 This is a good opportunity to remind students about cultural differences and emphasize the lessons to be learned when listeners keep an open mind about the speaker(s).

 1) How do you feel about teasing others and being teased?